 Open to first-year students with consent of the instructor.
 Priority given to students who attend the first day of class.
 Writing Attentive.
-Limited to 20 students.
+Limited to 18 students.
 Expectations include a master dance class, three writing projects, a group presentation, and various in-class assignments.
-Fall semester.
-Professor Henderson.2014-15: Offered in Fall 2014
+Spring semester.
+Professor Henderson.2015-16: Offered in Fall 2015

 (Offered as BLST 236 [US] and SWAG 330) From the modern era to the contemporary moment, the intersection of race, gender, and class has been especially salient for people of African descent—for men as well as for women.
 How might the category of sexuality act as an additional optic through which to view and reframe contemporary and historical debates concerning the construction of black identity?
 In what ways have traditional understandings of masculinity and femininity contributed to an understanding of African American life and culture as invariably heterosexual?
 How have black lesbian, gay, and transgendered persons effected political change through their theoretical articulations of identity, difference, and power?
 In this interdisciplinary course, we will address these questions through an examination of the complex roles gender and sexuality play in the lives of people of African descent.
 Remaining attentive to the ways black people have claimed social and sexual agency in spite of systemic modes of inequality, we will engage with critical race theory, black feminist thought, queer-of-color critique, literature, art, film, “new media” and erotica, as well as scholarship from anthropology, sociology, and history.